ourfool/raspimouse_ros2/README.md

 ## OS and ROS 2 set up

-First of all, you need to install Ubuntu 18.04 and ROS 2 Dashing Diademata on your Raspberry Pi 3 B and PC.
+First of all, you need to install Ubuntu 18.04 and ROS 2 Dashing Diademata on your Raspberry Pi 4 Model B and PC.
 Please refer the official ROS 2 installation process: https://index.ros.org/doc/ros2/Installation/Crystal/Linux-Install-Binary/

 ### `colcon` and `rosdep` set up